-Bree is an editor of With Honor and Integrity: Transgender Troops in Their Own Words from NYU press which released in November 2021 and an author of Forged in Fire: From Discrimination to Leadership in the LGBTQ+ Community, a forthcoming work on LGBTQ+ Leadership Development from Jessica Kingsley Publishers.
+Bree is an editor of With Honor and Integrity: Transgender Troops in Their Own Words from NYU press which released in November 2021 and an author of Forging Queer Leaders: How the LGBTQIA+ Community Creates Impact from Adversity, a forthcoming work on LGBTQ+ Leadership Development from Jessica Kingsley Publishers.

 Bree has been married for 18 years to Peg Fram and they have two kids.

 Bree's previous work includes serving in leadership roles in SPARTA, a non-profit that advocates and educates about transgender military service, from 2015-2023, culminating as President and Board Chair.
 Her work for SPARTA focused on national-level policy and advocacy to develop a more inclusive military.
 Bree served as a member of the American Institute of Aeronautics and Astronautics’ Diversity Working Group from 2019-2023 and developed programming to increase diverse representation in STEM and aerospace.